-Only registered holders of record ("shareholders") of our common stock on the Record Date are entitled to notice of and to vote at the Annual Meeting.
-On the Record Date, there were 20,623,664 shares of our common stock outstanding.
+Only registered holders of record ("shareholders") of our common stock as of the close of business on March 15, 2022 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
+On the Record Date, there were 19,184,520 shares of our common stock outstanding.
 Common stock is our only class of voting stock.
 You may vote all shares owned by you as of the Record Date, including (i) shares held directly by you in your name as the shareholder of record, and (ii) shares held for you as the beneficial owner in street name through a broker, bank, trustee, or other nominee.